SammySheu/Backend-Project_python/README.md

         # Define User schema here
     return User
 ```
 One thing to mark here is that application will need a driver to speak with mysql database.
-In the connect string, '+mysqldb' is needed and it indicates that driver 'mysqlclient' take charge and it will help sqlalchemy to speak with MySQL.(If driver MySQL-Connector is in use, the connect string should be `mysql+mysqlconnector://<user>:<password>@<host>[:<port>]/<dbname>`)
+In the connect string, `+mysqldb` is needed and it indicates that driver 'mysqlclient' take charge and it will help sqlalchemy to speak with MySQL.(If driver MySQL-Connector is in use, the connect string should be `mysql+mysqlconnector://<user>:<password>@<host>[:<port>]/<dbname>`)

 2. Once we define our models and tables, we could call SQLAlchemy.create_all() within application context.
 ```python